AI Use Cases/Construction

 5. 5

-The system triggers mobile notifications at 85% confidence or above.
-Set that threshold too low and crew leads receive frequent false positives, eroding trust in the tool and increasing dismissal rates.
+Our system sets how aggressively it pushes mobile notifications based on the detection confidence the video platform assigns each event.
+Set that bar too low and crew leads receive frequent false positives, eroding trust in the tool and increasing dismissal rates.
 Set it too high and genuine near-miss events go unalerted.
-Calibration requires a tuning period using footage from your specific project types-residential framing behaves differently than heavy civil or commercial concrete work.
+Calibration requires a tuning period using footage from your specific project types - residential framing behaves differently than heavy civil or commercial concrete work.
 Plan for a 4-6 week calibration window before treating alert data as operationally reliable.

 Frequently Asked Questions